BrandEmbassy/interview/README.md

 * The build process could use linting to check on things like semicolons, console usage, etc.
 * Actions are not strongly typed.
 Currently redux complains when passing something that's not a basic object which makes the typing more difficult.
+* Highlighting the selected contact is missing.
+In order for this to work we need to change the way the router is setup so the ContactList component also receives updates.